lunarc/lunarc_docs/docs/getting_started/login_howto.md

 To be prompted for the OTP password the ssh client must be configured for keyboard-interactive login.
 These settings can be modified in either **/etc/ssh/ssh_config** (Redhat systems) or in the home-directory **~/.ssh/config**.
 An example configuration is shown below:

-    Host aurora.lunarc.lu.se
+    Host cosmos.lunarc.lu.se
     PreferredAuthentications keyboard-interactive

     Host *
     PreferredAuthentications hostbased,publickey,keyboard-interactive,password

-In the above example, Aurora is configured for keyboard-interactive login, but all other hosts are configured with default login options.
+In the above example, COSMOS is configured for keyboard-interactive login, but all other hosts are configured with default login options.

 To reduce the number of logins to the system the **ServerAlive** option can also be added:

-    Host aurora.lunarc.lu.se
+    Host cosmos.lunarc.lu.se
     PreferredAuthentications keyboard-interactive
     ServerAliveInterval 10